tanglaok/THRUX_Implementation_Guide/index.rst

 In AutoCAD, now we can set up a single drawing which XREFs our THRUX Schedules.
 When the design changes, we can export our schedules, and our drawings will update.

+Summary
+^^^^^^^^

+Create a :ref:`Branch <Branching>` once you know the scope of work for your next Issuance.
+Various aspects of THRUX models are exportable in multiple formats.
+Set up :ref:`Schedule Views <Schedule-Views>` to view Schedules in groups and to set up your AutoCAD XREFs.